alchemy-swift/alchemy/Docs/7_Security.md

 ### Token Auth Middleware

-Simlarly, to authenticate via the `Authorization: Bearer ...` headers on incoming `Request`s, conform your Rune `Model` that stores access token values to `TokenAuthable`.
+Similarly, to authenticate via the `Authorization: Bearer ...` headers on incoming `Request`s, conform your Rune `Model` that stores access token values to `TokenAuthable`.
 Note that this time, you'll need to specify a `BelongsTo` relationship to the User type this token authorizes.

 ```swift
 struct UserToken: Model, BasicAuthable {